nasc02/How_easy/README.md

 Output
 Compute the average length of words in the statement of the problem, and show the classification of the problem, for more details see the example below.

+      Sample Input                                                  Sample output
+      This is a problem statement                                   500
+      523hi.
+250
+      Implement a class H5 which contains some method.
+500 no9 . wor7ds he8re. hj..
+250